KennethThNg/Semester-project-dynamical-system-learning/README.md

 - ``sim.py``: Proceed into an amount of simulation of the model on the generated data with gaussian noise and save the different features in a ``.csv`` -files.
 Execute the command ``python path_files/run.py``.

 ## File description
-The content of this project is composed of the following parts:
+The content of this repository is composed of the following parts:

-- The folder ``Semester-project-dynamical-system-learning`` that contains several py-files and one ipynb-file:
+- Several py-files and two ipynb-file:

    -**``utils.py``**: